sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 To re-install Sensu plugins onto your Sensu Go agent nodes (check plugins) and backend nodes (mutator and handler plugins), see the [guide][51] to installing the `sensu-install` tool for use with Sensu Go.

-#### Sensu Go assets
+#### Sensu Go dynamic runtime assets

-The `sensu-install` tool in Sensu Core 1.x is replaced by [assets][12] in Sensu Go.
+The `sensu-install` tool in Sensu Core 1.x is replaced by [dynamic runtime assets][12] in Sensu Go.
-Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.
+Dynamic runtime assets are shareable, reusable packages that make it easier to deploy Sensu plugins.

-Although assets are not required to run Sensu Go, we recommend [using assets to install plugins][50] where possible.
+Although dynamic runtime assets are not required to run Sensu Go, we recommend [using assets to install plugins][50] where possible.
 You can still install [Sensu Community plugins][21] in Ruby via `sensu-install` by installing [sensu-plugins-ruby][20].
 See the [installing plugins guide][51] for more information.

-Sensu supports runtime assets for checks, filters, mutators, and handlers.
+Sensu supports dynamic runtime assets for checks, filters, mutators, and handlers.
-Discover, download, and share assets with [Bonsai][68], the Sensu asset index.
+Discover, download, and share dynamic runtime assets with [Bonsai][68], the Sensu asset index.

-To create your own assets, see the [asset reference][12] and [guide to sharing an asset on Bonsai][69].
+To create your own dynamic runtime assets, see the [asset reference][12] and [guide to sharing an asset on Bonsai][69].
-To contribute to converting a Sensu plugin to an asset, see [the Discourse post][70].
+To contribute to converting a Sensu plugin to a dynamic runtime asset, see [the Discourse post][70].

 ### Step 4: Sunset your Sensu Core instance